nobilia/lead-generator-frontend/README.md

 ## Build

 - `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-- `ng qa` to build the project for qas
+- `yarn qa` to build the project for qas

 ## Running unit tests